ciribob/DCS-CTLD/README.md

         -- weight in KG
         -- Desc is the description on the F10 MENU
+        -- unit is the model name of the unit to spawn -- cratesRequired - if set requires that many crates of the same type within 100m of each other in order build the unit
+        -- dont use that option with the HAWK Crates
-        -- unit is the model name of the unit to spawn { weight = 1400, desc = "HMMWV - TOW", unit = "M1045 HMMWV TOW" },
+        { weight = 1400, desc = "HMMWV - TOW", unit = "M1045 HMMWV TOW" },
         { weight = 1200, desc = "HMMWV - MG", unit = "M1043 HMMWV Armament" },
         { weight = 1100, desc = "HMMWV - JTAC", unit = "Hummer" }, -- used as jtac and unarmed, not on the crate list if JTAC is disabled
         { weight = 200, desc = "2B11 Mortar", unit = "2B11 mortar" },
+      -- { weight = 500, desc = "M-109", unit = "M-109", cratesRequired = 3 },
     },

     ["AA Crates"] = {